oktadev/okta-blog/_source/_posts/2022-04-05-state-of-ffi-java.md

 ### Java Native Access (JNA)

-The complexity of JNI gave rise to some community-driven libraries that made it simpler to do FFI in Java.
+The complexity of JNI has given rise to some community-driven libraries that make it simpler to do FFI in Java.
 [Java Native Access (JNA)](https://github.com/java-native-access/jna) is one of them.
-It's built on top of JNI and at least makes FFI easier to use, especially it removes the need to write any C binding code manually and reduces the chances of memory safety issues.
-It still has some disadvantages of being JNI-based and is slightly slower than JNI in many cases.
-It's also widely used and battle-tested, so definitely a better option than using JNI directly.
+It's built on top of JNI and at least makes FFI easier to use, especially as it removes the need to write any C binding code manually and reduces the chances of memory safety issues.
+Still, it has some of the disadvantages of being JNI-based and is slightly slower than JNI in many cases.
+However, JNA is widely used and battle-tested, so definitely a better option than using JNI directly.

 **Pros**